itp-dwd/back-end-foundations-workbook/README.md

 -  Start the Node REPL by running `node` on the command line
 -  Create a variable called `greeting`, and assign it to "Hello DWD!"
 -  Inspect the value of `greeting` using console.log
--  Create a function called `greet` that takes a name as an argument, and returns a String "Hello, <name>!"
+-  Create a function called `greet` that takes a name as an argument, and returns a String "Hello, ::name::!"
 -  Call `greet` with the argument "Cassie"
 -  exit the REPL by inputting `.exit`